ImVictorM/Store-Manager/README.md

 - Learn and implement the MSC architecture;
 - Divide my code into layers following the MSC architecture;
 - Create unit tests for the model, service, and controller layers;
+- Test using Mocha, Chai, and Sinon;
+- Validate requests using Joi;
 - Create a RESTful API;
 - Connect the API to a MySQL database and use it;